Trump welcomes Abe with warm White House embrace

 Then, the topic was post-war reconciliation.
 This time, the Japanese leader is trying to build a personal rapport with the mercurial new US president and head off simmering disputes.

-Ties have been strained by Trump’s willingness to question long-standing defense commitments and his rejection of a trans-Pacific trade deal.
+Ties have been strained by Trump’s willingness to question US defense commitments and his rejection of a trans-Pacific trade deal.

 Plans under consideration in the White House propose a substantial hike of import tariffs that could have a serious impact on Japanese manufacturers.